Arief-AK/Ras-Pi_SimpleGPS/README.md

 **@Brief**
 The purpose of this library is to establish serial communication with GPS device and apply basic NMEA sentence parsing functions.
-This libraru is written to support RaspberryPi modules.
+This library is written to support RaspberryPi modules.
 Run-down of "SimpleGPS" driver is summarised below:

 **////////// PROCESS //////////**